You-sha/Stock-Prediction-LSTM/readme.md

 - [ ] Documentation.

 ## Data Preparation
 There were 3 million+ datapoints for the news data, and just about 3500+ for the stock data.

+Here is what I did in this step:
-First, I dropped news data that was from before the company's origin.
-Then I dropped the data that was from days when the market was closed or the stocks weren't traded.
-Upon analyzing it, I ascertained that there were multiple news headlines from different papers for each day, including ones useless for this purpose (entertainment, horoscopes, sports, etc.).
-So I kept only the useful headlines and dropped the rest.
-Then I randomly selected one headline for each day (since there were still multiple), and finally merged the news and stock data into one dataset.
+* Dropped news data that was from before the company's origin.
+* Removed the data that was from days when the market was closed or the stocks weren't traded.
+* There were multiple news headlines from different papers for each day, including ones useless for this purpose (entertainment, horoscopes, sports, etc.).
+I kept only the useful headlines and dropped the rest.
+* I randomly selected one headline for each day (since there were still multiple), and finally merged the news and stock data into one dataset.

 Dataset sample: